nelemansc/markdown-resume/markdown/resume.md

 ----

->  Operations Engineer with 4+ years of supporting, automating, and optimizing deployments in AWS/on-prem.
+>  Operations Engineer with 4+ years of experience architecting and supporting highly available and scalable infrastructure.
 >  Proficient in large scale cloud migrations, able to adapt rapidly to change, and a supporter of DevOps principles.

+Experience architecting and supporting highly available and highly scalable infrastructure
 ----

 Education